 Minor vs. Major

-Double Majoring in Japanese and Something Else
+Double Majoring in Japanese and Another Subject

 The Japanese major is a relatively short major at only 35 credits, which is not very many when you consider that students must have a minimum of 120 credits to graduate.
 Many find that double majoring in Japanese adds only one semester to their graduation plans; some are even able to graduate with no additional time.

 Because the language courses are sequential, they are spread out fairly evenly over the 4 years, making it easier to study other subjects at the same time.